icy/docker/nginx/README.md

 * `/etc/nginx/sites/*`: Your sites are here
 * `/etc/nginx/nginx.conf`: A global file.
 You may not need to custom it.

+See the `Important notes` section for some details.

+## Important notes

+If you have some `nginx` proxy settings whose upstream address is `127.0.0.1`, you will need to replace that address by the `docker` host address or something similar.
+This is because you only see a `connection refused` error when making connection to `127.0.0.1` from within a docker.

 ## Example usage

 This is a screenshot